mailsac/mailsac-integration-test-java/README.md

 ### Testing Using Build Tools

 Testing from build automation tools, like Maven, is another option.
 In many ways, using build tools is the best option.
-For instance, it provides a standard directory layout that encourages better development practices.
-Maven also abstracts many underlying mechanisms allowing developers to run a single command for validating, compiling, testing, packaging, verifying, installing, and deploying.
+For instance, they provide a standard directory layout that encourages better development practices.
+Maven, for example, abstracts many underlying mechanisms allowing developers to run a single command for validating, compiling, testing, packaging, verifying, installing, and deploying.

 This section will describe how to set up Maven for building, managing, and testing a project.